Can You Make Concrete Without Gravel?

 Sakrete Mortar Mix Type N:

 This mortar mix comes in various packaging, but a 40 lb bag arrives at $32.49.
 Source.
-Plus, it has fantastic reviews with five stars on Amazon.
+Plus, it has fantastic reviews and five stars on Amazon.

 Sakrete Mortar Mix